-- All advanced courses presuppose at least two courses in philosophy, normally two courses from the intermediate historical group. - 312 Plato and Aristotle.
+All advanced courses presuppose at least two courses in philosophy, normally two courses from the intermediate historical group.

+- 312 Plato and Aristotle.
 S. Advanced study of Plato and Aristotle.
-Mr. C. Orlebeke.
-Not offered 1984-85. - 321 Augustine.
-S. An intensive study of some of the writings of St. Augustine, including De Trinitate and De Civitate Dei.
-Mr. H. Schuurman.

-- 331 Kant.
+Mr. C. Orlebeke. - 322 St. Thomas Aquinas.
+F. An intensive study of selected passages from Aquinas' Summa Theologiae dealing with the topics of God, human knowledge, and virtue.
+Mr. K. Konyndyk. - 331 Kant.
 S. A study of the Critique of Pure Reason.
-Mr. L. Hardy.. - 333 Kierkegaard.
-S. A study of selected philosophical works of Kierkegaard, focusing primarily on his philosophy of religion.
-Not offered 1984-85. - 334 Marx and Marxism.
-F. A critical study of the thought of Karl Marx and his most important interpreters, including Lenin and contemporary Marxist humanists.
-Not offered 1984-85. - 335 Nineteenth Century Philosophy.
-F. A study of some major figures in nineteenth century continental European philosophy.
-Mr. L. Hardy. - 340 Twentieth Century Continental Philosophy.
+Not offered 1985-86. - 334 Marx and Marxism.
+S. A critical study of the thought of Karl Marx and his most important interpreters, including Lenin and contemporary Marxist humanists.
+Staff. - 336 Studies in Modern Philosophy: Descartes, Hume, and Reid.
+F. A critical study of common epistemology problems in Descartes, Hume, and Reid.
+Mr. S. Wykstra. - 340 Twentieth Century Continental Philosophy.
 F. A study of major figures in recent phenomenology and existentialism.
 Mr. L. Hardy.
-Not offered 1984-85.
+Not offered 1985-86.